 Each state, including Washington, has its own laws pertaining to motor vehicle theft, including possession of a stolen vehicle, joyriding, carjacking, and failure to return a rental car.
 Washington's laws and the applicable punishments are discussed below.

 Washington law makes it a crime to steal a motor vehicle or possess a stolen vehicle; make, use, or possess tools designed for stealing cars; or purposely fail to return a rental car.
 We'll discuss each in turn.

-Motor vehicle theft has three “elements” (or parts), including (1) wrongfully obtaining or exerting unauthorized control over (2) someone else’s vehicle (3) with the intent to permanently deprive the owner of the vehicle.
-All three elements must all be proved beyond a reasonable doubt before the defendant can be convicted of this crime.
-If the prosecuting attorney cannot prove one or more elements, the defendant may possibly be convicted of some lesser crime (such as joy riding, discussed below), but not motor vehicle theft.
+Motor vehicle theft has three elements (or parts), including (1) wrongfully obtaining or exerting unauthorized control over (2) the vehicle of another (3) with the intent to deprive the owner of the vehicle.
+The prosecutor must prove all three elements beyond a reasonable doubt before the defendant can be convicted of this crime.
+If the prosecuting attorney cannot prove one or more elements, the defendant may possibly be convicted of some lesser crime (such as joyriding, discussed below) but not motor vehicle theft.

-Unauthorized use of a motor vehicle—sometimes informally called “joyriding”—includes just that: using a car without the owner's permission.
-It differs from motor vehicle theft in that the defendant does not necessarily have to have intended to permanently deprive the owner of the vehicle.
+Taking a motor vehicle without permission—sometimes called joyriding or TMV—includes just that: using a car without the owner's permission.
+It differs from motor vehicle theft in that the defendant does not necessarily intend to deprive the owner of the vehicle.

 Motor vehicle theft is a serious charge, and you should speak with an experienced criminal defense attorney if you have been charged with this or a related crime.
-A qualified attorney is the only person who can give you legal advice about how the law applies to the unique circumstances of your case, including the best course of legal action for you.
+A qualified attorney can give you legal advice about how the law applies to the unique circumstances of your case, including the best course of legal action for you.